atasu-kubilay/atasu-kubilay.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Invited talk at the <a href="https://logams.github.io"> LogAMS 2024</a> meetup in Amsterdam!
+Invited talk at the <a href="https://logams.github.io"> LogAMS 2024</a> meetup on Graph Machine Learning for Financial Crime Analysis!